 The Flinders Business School Advisory Board consists of an external, expert and experienced group of industry practitioners who advise the School and serve as a reference point.
 The Board ensures that our programs and courses are relevant in today's changing business environment.
 Advisory Board members are leaders in industry and government, who are committed to ensuring that we continue to provide high quality business education and research.

-The Advisory Board serves as a source of independent advice to the Dean of Flinders Business School on:
+The Advisory Board serves as a source of independent advice to Flinders Business on:

 - Relevance of course structure and curriculum content

 - Trends in demand for graduates